jowin-henry/Celebrity_detector_-Q-A/README.md

 ## 🌱 Future Improvements

-* 🔍 Enhance image preprocessing with more advanced face detectors or alignment.
 * 👥 Add support for multiple faces per image with multi-identity recognition.
 * 🗣️ Implement context-aware multi-turn conversational Q\&A.
 * 🛡️ Improve response safety and moderation in Q\&A.